ramanaptr/ez-recyclerview/README.md

 rvSample.hideShimmer()
 ```

-You won't use shimmer effect?
+You won't use the shimmer effect?
 ```
 // don't use this function every running rvSample.startShimmer()
 ```

-Happy Coding, make it simple, fast and efficiency!! 💪
+Happy Coding, make it simple, fast, and efficient!! 💪

 Note:
-Are you want to contribute this project?
+Are you want to contribute to this project?
-Very welcome, any question DM me on my website, or report the issue, i'll try my best to fix it and maintenance this project or answer your questions 😁
+Very welcome, any question DM me on my website or report the issue, I'll try my best to fix it and maintain this project or answer your questions 😁